| Title: | Import, Assemble, and Deduplicate Bibliographic Datasets |

 write |

 Logical should a file should be written?
-If FALSE returns a
+If |

 This function is typically called for it's side effect of writing a

 file in the specified location and format.
-If write
+If write is FALSE, returns

 a character vector containing bibliographic information in the specified